Ketogenic Therapy Pilot Study Results

 Why Pediatric Bipolar?

-More than 1 million children in adolescents are diagnosed with pediatric bipolar disorder in the United States.
-However, National Institute of Mental Health research estimates report that nearly ⅓ of the 3.4 million children and adolescents who are diagnosed with major depression in the US are actually misdiagnosed, and that they actually have early onset bipolar disorder, which means that that is another million plus children and teens who do not have an accurate diagnosis.
+More than 1 million children and adolescents are diagnosed with pediatric bipolar disorder in the United States.
+However, National Institute of Mental Health research estimates report that nearly ⅓ of the 3.4 million children and adolescents who are diagnosed with major depression in the US are actually misdiagnosed, and that they actually have early onset bipolar disorder, which means that is another million plus children and teens who do not have an accurate diagnosis.

 The pervasive and pernicious misconception that children can not have or be diagnosed with bipolar disorder means that millions of children don’t get accurately diagnosed until they’re 18, 19, 20 years old or even further into adulthood.
 This has dire consequences for this community.
-Estimates suggest that as many as 60% of people with bipolar disorder, at some point, attempt to end their lives, which makes polar disorder a threat to their very survival.
+Estimates suggest that as many as 60% of people with bipolar disorder, at some point, attempt to end their lives, which makes bipolar disorder a threat to their very survival.

 Additionally, up to 38.9% of the entire pediatric population have metabolic dysfunction.
 This is especially concerning for children with mental health conditions because the antipsychotic medications they are frequently prescribed can cause metabolic dysfunction.
 Unfortunately, these antipsychotics are often given to pediatric patients instead of gold standard treatment medications like mood stabilizers.